-The Hinson-Hazlewood College Student Loan Program is a State operated, federally insured student loan program.
-To qualify, students must enroll on at least a half-time basis (6 credit hours in the fall or spring semester), be a Texas resident, and demonstrate financial need.
+The Hinson-Hazlewood College Student Loan Program is a State operated, federally insured student must enroll on at least a half-time basis (6 credit hours in the fall or spring semester), be a Texas resident, and demonstrate financial need.
 Students must apply for all other types of aid before applying for this loan, and they must apply each year to renew the loan.
 New students must have applied for and been denied a Texas Guaranteed Student Loan before applying for this loan.